xealits/TopTaus/Readme.txt

 - Substitute random smearing for JER with smearing by genPt (it's the recommended method and should be faster, since it does not call the random() function)

-- move path of plotter files and plots directory to cfg file and command line, respectively.
+- move path of plots output directory to command line or cfg file.

-- move full file path from sample.xml to the parser/plotter: idea is to manage it via config file centrally with each call of physicsAnalysis, and leave in the xml only the file name without path

 - btagmulticorrected splitting by leadjet/nlj/nnlj